gauravcodepro/gauravcodepro/README.md

 -  Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
 -  Pro-active in making effective communication as communication leads to result oriented approaches.
 - If someone understands without speaking/listening it is a sign of disordered personality and supporting/enterntaining/getting involved/giving importance is your loss.
-- Loss is yours: If you have thought/judged/believed anything/anyone without talking to the person.
-You are allowed to believe/assume/link/talk anything and that has nothing to do with me if you have not listened from me.
+- Loss is yours: You are allowed to believed/thought/assume/judged/linked/talked anything and that has nothing to do with me if you have not listened/confirmed from me.
 - If you are a past collaborator or anyone and havent talked/met/contact in last years, please kindly dont write to me.